 Investments

-It's important that you review your investment choices on a regular basis to make sure that they are still appropriate for when you intend to retire and the returns you hope to achieve.
-In particular, you
+It's important to review your investment choices on a regular basis to make sure they're still appropriate for when you intend to retire and the returns you hope to achieve.
+In particular, you may find the following information helpful:

 Charges